adilsaid64/Data-Science-and-Machine-Learning-Portfolio/README.md

 # Data Science and Machine Learning Portfolio

-This repository showcases the skills and knowledge I have attained from my BSc H in Mathematics and online Data Science and Machine Learning courses.
+This repository showcases the skills and knowledge I have attained from my BSc H in Mathematics and projects.

-It includes tutorials, exercises, projects and coursework I have completed using real-world data sets.
+It includes projects and work I have completed using real-world data sets.
 The goal is to build up my knowledge, confidence, and experience in this field.
 I aim to work as a data scientist by mid-2023.

 Languages: Python, R